aysannazarmohamady/tkh-multires/AI_USAGE.md

 **Not verified:** relational faithfulness of glosses.
 The check is entity-level, and the same model family wrote and checked the labels.

+## Post-review correction — T4 scope clarification and T3 event-type coverage

+**Tool:** Claude (Anthropic), directed by an external reviewer's (Codex) two claims and a request to resolve them against the assignment text itself.

+**Major prompts (paraphrased):** "Codex says T4 is post-hoc, not load-bearing, and that merge/dissolved never firing is a matcher defect — check both against the actual assignment wording and tell me if they're gate failures." → "Apply only the two agreed fixes, minimally, without touching anything else."

+**What changed (accepted after checking against the assignment's P4/T4 and T3/P5 wording):**
+- `report.md` §4 and §8: added an explicit note that the T4 native collapse
+  is a per-level read-out operator, not a step that feeds back into the distance matrix/clustering that produces the next level.
+Documented as a limitation of the method family (agglomerative hyperedge clustering has no coarsening loop), not fixed by re-architecting the method — re-architecting was judged out of scope for a resubmission and not required by the assignment's P4 wording ("implemented and actually used by the method," not "recursively drives the hierarchy").
+- `report.md` §5 and §9: added a one-line explanation of why `merge` and
+  one branch of `dissolved` never fire, referencing the new `event_type_coverage` block.
+- `src/build_temporal_events.py`: added `EVENT_TYPE_NOTES` and
+  `compute_event_type_coverage()`, recording per event type whether it is reachable, whether it fired in these four snapshots, and why — distinguishing the two `dissolved` sub-cases, since only one ("no surviving edges anywhere") is structurally blocked by cumulative `eff_first_seen<=t`/`article_year<=t` membership; the other, and `merge`, are reachable but simply did not occur in this data.
+Pure function of the already-computed event log — no new randomness or ordering dependence.
+- `outputs/temporal_events.json`: regenerated via
+  `python3 src/build_temporal_events.py`.

+**Rejected:** Codex's framing of both findings as gate failures (T4 "not load-bearing," merge/dissolved "never firing" as a defect).
+The assignment's P4/T4 text requires the coarsening rule be "implemented and actually used by the method," which the shipped T4 satisfies (real hyperedge input, tests proving output changes with input, loss quantified) without requiring a recursive coarsening loop the chosen method family doesn't have.
+The assignment's P5/T3 text requires events be "trackable," not that every type fire; under cumulative snapshots, non-firing of `merge`/`dissolved` is a documented data property, consistent with the rubric's explicit instruction to flag rather than hide uncertainty.

+**Verified:** `python3 src/build_temporal_events.py` re-run twice,
+byte-identical output both times; `python3 src/merge_supernodes.py
+--template-unlabelled --strict` passes against the regenerated `temporal_events.json` with no errors (checked `merge_supernodes.py` reads only the unchanged `events_by_snapshot` key, confirming `hierarchy_*.json` files did not need to change).